alexanderjamesking/spy/README.md

     (is (= [[1 2] [40 2]] @calls))
     (is (= [3 42] @responses))))

-(testing "they can be access via spy/calls and spy/responses" (is (= [[1 2] [40 2]] (spy/calls spy-adder)))
+(testing "but they can be access via spy/calls and spy/responses" (is (= [[1 2] [40 2]] (spy/calls spy-adder)))
   (is (= [3 42] (spy/responses spy-adder))))

-(testing "check if the spy was called with some arguments" (is (true? (spy/called-with? spy-adder 1 2)))
+(testing "we can check if the spy was called with some arguments" (is (true? (spy/called-with? spy-adder 1 2)))
   (is (false? (spy/called-with? spy-adder 1 59))))

-(testing "assert gives us better error messages when our assertions don't hold true" (assert/called-with? spy-adder 66 99))
+(testing "but spy.assert gives us better error messages when our assertions don't hold true" (assert/called-with? spy-adder 66 99))

 ;; FAIL in () (form-init15061478131364358.clj:197)